-- 46. The functions of the Council shall be inter alia: - (a) within the general policy of IUCN laid down by the World Congress, to give rulings on policy and to determine complementary policy guidelines; - (b) to adopt and publicise statements on important issues concerning the objectives of IUCN; - (c) to report and make recommendations to the Members of IUCN and the World Congress on any matter relating to the activities of IUCN; - (d) to approve the programme and budget for the following year and to review regularly the implementation of the programme; - (e) to review the work of the Commissions; - (f) to approve the annual report of the Director General together with an account of income and expenditure and a balance sheet as at the end of the year; - (g) to recognize National and Regional Committees and to consult with them and their members; - (h) to admit Members and transfer Members of IUCN from one Category of membership to another; - (i) to elect from among its members, up to four Vice-Presidents, chosen with due regard to geographical distribution and gender balance; - (j) to appoint, and evaluate the work of, the Director General; - (k) to nominate candidates for President, Treasurer and Chairs of Commissions having considered any proposals by Members of IUCN; - (1) to appoint a Deputy Chair and Steering Committee of each Commission on receipt of nomination by that Commission's Chair; - (m) to select the appointed Councillors; - (n) to appoint the Legal Adviser; - (o) to report to the Members of IUCN on decisions taken which substantially affect the programme or the budget of IUCN;
+- 46. The functions of the Council shall be inter alia: - (a) within the general policy of IUCN laid down by the World Congress, to give rulings on policy and to determine complementary policy guidelines; - (b) to adopt and publicise statements on important issues concerning the objectives of IUCN; - (c) to report and make recommendations to the Members of IUCN and the World Congress on any matter relating to the activities of IUCN; - (d) to approve the programme and budget for the following year and to review regularly the implementation of the programme; - (e) to review the work of the Commissions; - (f) to approve the annual report of the Director General together with an account of income and expenditure and a balance sheet as at the end of the year; - (g) to recognize National and Regional Committees and to consult with them and their members; - (h) to admit Members and transfer Members of IUCN from one Category of membership to another; - (i) to elect from among its members, up to four Vice-Presidents, chosen with due regard to geographical distribution and gender balance; - (j) to appoint, and evaluate the work of, the Director General;

-- (p) to appoint a Preparatory Committee, Election Officer and a Resolutions Working Group in preparation for each session of the World Congress; and - (q) to perform such other functions as may be conferred on it by the World Congress and these Statutes. - 47.
+- (k) to nominate candidates for President, Treasurer and Chairs of Commissions having considered any proposals by Members of IUCN; - to appoint a Deputy Chair and Steering Committee of each Commission on receipt of nomination by that Commission's Chair and to confirm or otherwise change, upon proposal of the Commission Chair, the membership of the Steering Committee before the end of the second full calendar year following Congress; - (m) to select the appointed Councillor; - (n) to appoint the Legal Adviser; - (o) to report to the Members of IUCN on decisions taken which substantially affect the programme or the budget of IUCN; - (p) to appoint a Preparatory Committee, Election Officer and a Resolutions Working Group in preparation for each session of the World Congress; and - (q) to perform such other functions as may be conferred on it by the World Congress and these Statutes. - 47.
 The Council may establish fees for participation in IUCN events. - 48.
 In exceptional circumstances, the Council may by a two-thirds majority of votes cast, take measures that by Statute are prerogatives of the World Congress.
 In such cases, the Members of IUCN eligible to vote shall be notified promptly of these measures.
 If a majority of the Members eligible to vote in either Category, responding within ninety days of the date of the notice, signifies its disapproval, the measures shall be rescinded.